browniefed/compass-loader/README.md

 #This is 100% sourced code from sass-loader with slightly different dependencies.
-All credit to @jtangelder for sass-loader and @miniflycn for write compass-node
+All credit to @jtangelder for sass-loader and @miniflycn for writing compass-node

 If you do not need compass (various mixins and sprite generation, etc) then please see the sass-loader [https://github.com/jtangelder/sass-loader](https://github.com/jtangelder/sass-loader)

 # compass loader for [webpack](http://webpack.github.io/)

+####Warning
+This is all pretty beta stuff, I don't recommend using this in production just yet.
+Honestly you're better off using `sass-loader` and [https://github.com/Igosuki/compass-mixins](https://github.com/Igosuki/compass-mixins) then add `node_modules/compass-mixins/lib` as an include path.

+####You've been warned

 ## Usage